WBRZ FLASHBACK: The USS Kidd arrives in Baton Rouge

 BATON ROUGE — This week in WBRZ history, the U.S.S.
 Kidd first arrived in Baton Rouge on the Mississippi River on May 23, 1982.

-On that day 43 years ago, WBRZ reported on thousands of people lining the levy to watch the Kidd find its home on the river downtown.
+On that day 43 years ago, WBRZ reported on thousands of people lining the levee to watch the Kidd find its home on the river downtown.

 Then-Congressman Henson Moore found the Kidd in a Pennsylvania naval yard and played an instrumental role in getting the ship to Baton Rouge.